 The basic building blocks of the body.
-A human is made of billions of cells that are adapted for different functions.
+A human is made of billions of cells that perform different functions.

 chemotherapy

 A cancer treatment that uses drugs to kill cancer cells or to slow their growth.
 Chemotherapy can also be used as a palliative treatment to reduce the size of the cancer and to help to lessen pain.